Security of VpnCloud

 Scenario 3: Attack by a peer

 Attacker capabilities & knowledge: The attacker is part of the VPN as a peer.
-This includes knowledge of the magic header and the encryption key (if any).
+This includes knowledge of one trusted private key and the current encryption key (if any) of at least one connection.

 The attacker will learn the addresses of all other peers (by the peer list exchange) and the addresses used within the VPN (either by IP claims of the peers or by listening to the ARP protocol).
 This information can be used for further attacks on peers and their provided services.